Alaska Airlines Flight 261: Passengers

 The five crew members and 47 of the passengers on board the plane were bound for Seattle.
 Of the remaining passengers, 30 were traveling to San Francisco; three were bound for Eugene, Oregon; and three passengers were headed for Fairbanks, Alaska.
 Of the passengers, one was Mexican and one was British, with all others being U.S. citizens.

-At least 35 occupants of Flight 261 were connected in some manner with Alaska Airlines or its sister carrier, Horizon Air, including 12 people directly employed by the company.
-As is common practice among airlines, employees can sit in seats that would otherwise have been left empty.
+At least 35 occupants of Flight 261 were connected in some manner with Alaska Airlines or its sister carrier, Horizon Air, including 12 people directly employed by the company, travelling on free or employee discounted tickets.
+As is common practice among airlines, off duty employees can sit in seats that would otherwise have been left empty.
 Employees can also grant the same privilege to their family members or friends.
 Bouquets of flowers started arriving at the company's headquarters in SeaTac, Washington, the day after the crash.